Contents

 On the other hand, vinyl printing can have a slightly different feel as the design is essentially a layer on top of the material.

 Depending on the thickness of the vinyl and the type of material it’s applied to, vinyl printing may have a more noticeable texture compared to screen printing.
+Besides, the thickness of vinyl print also makes the material feel more “hot" or less breathable.
+It can cause the wearer to sweat under larger designs, for example, on the chest area.
+For this reason, vinyl printing clothing is not the best for everyday wear in warmer conditions.

 Color and Finish